Koverse/documentation/docs/source/dev/analytics/intro.rst

 Analytics API
 =============

-Putting analytics into production is a phenomenal challenge for most organization building on newer scalable technologies.
+Putting analytics into production is a phenomenal challenge for most organizations building on newer scalable technologies.
 Koverse makes running analytics in production easy.

 Koverse wraps an analytic in a Transform, which allows the analytic to be reused for multiple data sets via code-free configuration, and Transforms are also scheduled, monitored, and audited.